isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Messy code is more likely to hide bugs and harder to write.
 A good interface is easier and safer to use.
-Messy, low-level code breads more such code.
+Messy, low-level code breeds more such code.

 ##### Example